Find Affordable College Courses

 Doctor’s Degrees in Pharmacy Administration and Pharmacy Policy and Regulatory Affairs

 A doctor's degree in pharmacy administration and pharmacy policy and regulatory affairs is offered at 8 colleges in the United States.
-In recent years, the majority of the students getting degrees in this area were female, and 11% were from an underrepresented racial-ethnic group.
-Also, 33.3% of pharmacy administration and pharmacy policy and regulatory affairs graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 25% were students from an underrepresented racial-ethnic group.
+Also, 25.0% of pharmacy administration and pharmacy policy and regulatory affairs graduates were international students.

 Education Levels of Pharmacy Administration and Pharmacy Policy and Regulatory Affairs Majors